LS4GAN/uvcgan4slats/README.md

 ```
 python scripts/translate_data.py PATH_TO_PRETRAINED_MODELS
 ```
-If the pretrained models are downloaded using downloading script, `PATH_TO_PRETRAINED_MODELS` here is either `${UVCGAN_OUTDIR}/slats/pretrained` or `./outdir/slats/pretrained` if `UVCGAN_OUTDIR` is unset.
+If the pretrained models are downloaded using the downloading script, `PATH_TO_PRETRAINED_MODELS` here is either `${UVCGAN_OUTDIR}/slats/pretrained` or `./outdir/slats/pretrained` if `UVCGAN_OUTDIR` is unset.